aerxxn/Posa/README.md

 - Add, edit, and delete cats with photos
 - Log encounters with date, notes, and image(s)
-- Long‑press an encounter photo to view it fullscreen
+- Press an encounter photo to view it fullscreen
 - Fully responsive layout via a tiny custom scaling utility (`scaling.js`)
 - Fast image handling with Expo Image Picker and Image Manipulator
 - Persistent storage on device using `@react-native-async-storage/async-storage`